cloud-gov/cg-site/content/intro/security/fisma-high-applications.md

 menu:
   main:
     parent: security
-title: Can I host FISMA-High applications on cloud.gov?
+title: FISMA-High PaaS alternatives
 weight: 30
 ---

+## Is cloud.gov appropriate?

 At this time, cloud.gov is not appropriate for the highest-risk systems defined by FISMA — FISMA-High systems.
 We will develop that capability in the future if our research warrants it, but there are other cloud infrastructure needs we are working to support first.

+## Other options

 For now, an agency that wants a PaaS for FISMA-High systems has two options.
-First, they can work with [commercial PaaS vendors]({{< relref "technology/paas-options.md" >}}) who offer that capability.
+First, they can work with [commercial PaaS vendors]({{< relref "intro/technology/paas-options.md" >}}) who offer that capability.
 Second, agencies can stand up OpenStack somewhere in their own trusted infrastructure as an IaaS product.
 They can then adapt what we’ve done to deliver cloud.gov.

-Here’s how that would work.
+## Adapting cloud.gov on your own for FISMA-High

 Cloud Foundry has a “Cloud Provider Interface” (CPI) that acts as a driver for your IaaS.
 This is what enables the deployment of the platform on top of that infrastructure.
 Everything we do is [open source on GitHub](https://docs.cloud.gov/ops/repos/), so any other agency can fork our work.
 They can switch the CPI to OpenStack from Amazon Web Services (which we use) and point it at their own instance of OpenStack.